Toyota Hilux: 2020 facelift

 In June 2020, Toyota unveiled the second facelift of the AN110/120/130 series Hilux for Asia, Europe and South America.
 The second facelift model received revised front and rear with LED headlamps and tail-lamps and front LED indicators, a first for the Hilux, and redesigned 18-inch alloy wheels.
 Revisions inside the interior include a new design for the instrument cluster and the 4.2-inch multi-info display.
 A more rugged-styled Hilux with larger front grille surface and black fender flares was introduced with different names, such as the Rocco in Thailand and Pakistan, Rogue in Australia and Malaysia, Conquest in the Philippines and South America, Adventure in the UAE, and Invincible X in Europe.
+A new GR-Sport variant was released alongside the 2020 facelift, with different variants of the GR-S model in Europe, Southeast Asia, and Thailand.

 The power and torque figures for 2.8-litre 1GD-FTV diesel engine has been upgraded to 204 PS and 500 Nm (with automatic transmission), while its 2.4-litre counterpart, the 2GD-FTV diesel engine received a higher-pressure common-rail fuel injection system, along with optimised pistons, piston rings and an uprated alternator to better handle heavier workloads.

 Dampers on the 4×4 and 4×2 high-riding versions of the 2020 facelift Hilux have been revised for improved ride comfort with less vibration, particularly with less payload.
 Leaf spring bushings have been updated for better comfort on rough roads, as well as steering response during cornering and lane changes.
 A self-lubricating rubber for the rear shackle bush is also added for better ride comfort.

 For some Southeast Asian markets, the Hilux became available with Toyota Safety Sense.
 This facelift of the Hilux was introduced in Japan in August 2020 and is offered in base X and Z trim levels.